Back to Blog

 Freshbooks

 Across the board, Freshbooks consistently ranks the highest in terms of value for the price, for small business owners wanting an all-in-one bookkeeping and invoice management solution.
 Freshbooks offers multiple plans to fit your budget and feature needs.
-The lowest cost plan offers bare-bones invoice tracking with unlimited invoices.
+The lowest-cost plan offers bare-bones invoice tracking with unlimited invoices.
 In contrast, higher-level plans provide helpful features like double-entry accounting, time management, bank reconciliation, reports, and expense management.
-Users also express great satisfaction with customer service and support for fourteen languages.
+Users also express great satisfaction with customer service and support in fourteen languages.

 For all these reasons, Freshbooks is widely used and loved by small businesses.
 Larger businesses that need more sophisticated account features will not find a happy match in Freshbooks.
 Another caveat to Freshbooks is that each plan only allows one singular user.
 Freshbooks does support multiple third-party integrations, but it has only two payment gateways.